abhi-ramankutty/chai-aur-code-JS/notes.md

 ## Data types and values

 ### Primitive Data types
+- There are 7 main types of Primitive Datatypes in JS.
+They are `call-by-value`,
 - `number` - represents floating point number value between the range `(2^53 - 1)` and `-(2^53 - 1)`
 - `BigInt` - built-in object that represents whole numbers larger than (2^53 - 1)
 - `string` - holds/represent character(s)